First of all, I would like to welcome you into my virtual home. Go on, have a seat and I’ll put the kettle on.

 He’s our old boy but still demands cuddles when he goes outside and comes back in, even if it’s just for 10 minutes as though he’s been on some long journey and needs to tell you about it.
 He misses us when we’re gone.
 If you sit down on the floor with him, he will immediately start purring.
 He has the shiniest black coat of any cat I have ever seen which unfortunately means he’s very difficult to photograph.
 At 16 years old, he clearly just wants an easy life.
 Our other cat does not allow him this luxury, unfortunately.

 We said goodbye to our little old man in May 2021 and we miss him loads…

 Oh yes, our little terror in gorgeous leopard-print packaging is also known as The Little One, Meesh, Meisha Peesh and Meisha Peesha Pumpkin Pie.

-(pronounced ‘KEY-toe’) Our most recent addition is our one year old pup also known as Quito Mosquito and Quitoss (no clue how one would spell that but it’s like Key-toss).
+(pronounced ‘KEY-toe’) Our most recent addition is our three-year-old pup also known as Quito Mosquito and Lord Knobhead.

 He’s a Sheltie and incredibly curious and intelligent and hilarious.
 He loves his walks, playing chase and tug of war.
 He’s a bit shy and cautious with strangers but believes his job is keeping our home safe from intruders so he’ll bark at anything he deems a threat, even if it’s just a bird.
 He needs to get involved if anyone is hugging.
 He likes a snuggle.
 He likes the cats’ food more than his own.
 He completely believes Meisha is his best mate and that she enjoys him sniffing her bum all the time (she doesn’t).
 They do like to play together so as the ‘younger kids’, they keep each other entertained.